Common Financial Aid Questions:

 HOPE - Helping Outstanding Pupils Educationally - is Georgia's unique scholarship and grant program that rewards students with financial assistance in degree, diploma, and certificate programs at eligible Georgia public and private colleges and universities, and public technical colleges.
 HOPE programs available to students at South Georgia State College include HOPE Scholarship and HOPE GED.

 Georgia's Zell Miller Scholarship is available to Georgia residents who have demonstrated academic achievement.
 The scholarship provides money to assist students with their educational costs of attending college in Georgia.
 To receive Zell Miller Scholarship funding, students must meet one of the following academic requirements: Graduate from a HOPE-eligible high school as the Valedictorian or the Salutatorian.
-Graduate from an eligible high school with a minimum 3.7 grade point average combined with a minimum score of 1200 on the math and reading portions of the SAT test or a 26 composite score on the ACT test in a single test administration.
+Graduate from an eligible high school with a minimum 3.7 grade point average combined with a minimum score of 1200 on the math and reading portions of the SAT test or a 26 composite score on the ACT test in a single test administration and have completed the required number of rigorous courses.
 Complete a HOPE eligible home study program with a 3.7 grade point average combined with a minimum score of 1200 on the math and reading portions of the SAT test or a 26 composite score on the ACT test in a single test administration.
 Graduate from an ineligible high school or complete an ineligible home study program with a minimum score of 1200 on the math and reading portions of the SAT test or a 26 composite score on the ACT test in a single test administration., and then earn a 3.3 grade point average on 30 semester hours or 45 quarter hours of college degree-level coursework taken after high school graduation or home study completion.
 Have first enrolled in an eligible post-secondary institution in 2007 or later, as a freshman, meeting one of the academic qualifications listed above and having earned a 3.3 cumulative grade point average at the most recent HOPE Scholarship checkpoint.

 Yes.
 For HOPE Scholarship, students can attempt up to 127 semester hours, which includes hours that are not paid for by the Scholarship.
 In addition, students can receive payment for no more than 127 semester hours.